 - the height can also be adjusted to raise the level of the seat, and so relieving issues for individuals who have problems bending to sit or to stand

 - the height adjustment is also used when placing a commode over a toilet a a raised toilet seat or toilet safety frame

-- bedside commodes come in a whole range of sizes, weight capacacities and widths
+- bedside commodes come in a whole range of sizes, weight capacities and widths

-- some of the shower chair transport commodes come with a whole menu of seat sizes, widths and weight capacities to fit as many users body types as possible
+- some shower chair transport commodes come with a whole menu of seat sizes, widths and weight capacities to fit as many users body types as possible

-- bedside commodes are not that expensive for standard models – anywhere from 40 – 100 $ for a standard bedside commode
+- bedside commodes are not that expensive for standard models – anywhere from 40 to $100 for a standard bedside commode

-- only some of the very heavy duty bariatric commodes are more expensive, but that is because of the materials and the load the have to take
+- only some very heavy duty bariatric commodes are more expensive, but that is because of the materials and the load they have to take

 - a bedside commode is also far cheaper than plumbing in a new toilet with all kinds of safety grab bars around it in a bedroom, you just clear a space and place it there